pachyderm/docs/content/2.5.x/overview/intro-pipelines.md

 ---

 ## Introduction to Pipelines
-In the previous section, we explored how branches can be used to track changes to a set of files or collection of data over time.
-But once you have data, you'll typically want to do something with it, whether it's transforming it, running tests on it, or even training a machine learning model.
-This is where the **Pachyderm Pipeline System (PPS)** comes in.

-PPS is the component of Pachyderm that applies code to your data.
-Pipelines work directly with data stored in your repositories, which means that you can deploy a pipeline to transform the data from your data repository, and anytime you modify the data, the pipeline will automatically re-run.
+The **Pachyderm Pipeline System (PPS)** is how code gets applied to your data.
+Pipelines work seamlessly with data inside your data repositories, meaning that we can deploy a pipeline to transform the data from a data repo or repos, and anytime we modify our data, the pipeline will automatically re-run.

-In Pachyderm, a pipeline refers to a single step in your computational graph.
-It's defined by a pipeline specification and runs in Kubernetes.
-While this may initially seem like a challenging concept, let's look at a sample pipeline then work through an example to better understand how pipelines work in Pachyderm.
+In Pachyderm, a pipeline is defined by a pipeline specification and runs in Kubernetes.
+Note: Unlike other frameworks, a pipeline refers to a single step in your computational DAG (directed acyclic graph), as many operations can be performed in a single pipeline execution.

 ## Pipeline Specification
-This is a Pachyderm pipeline definition in YAML format that describes a pipeline called transform that takes data from the data repository and transforms it using a Python script `my_transform_code.py`.
+This is a Pachyderm pipeline definition in YAML.
+It describes a pipeline called transform that takes data from the data repository and transforms it using a Python script `my_transform_code.py`.

 ```yaml
 pipeline: